kanehekili/VideoCut/README.md

 :boom: Subtitles come in differents flavours: Image and text.
 A conversion from image subs to text subs is not supported.

+:boom: Will not work on wayland.
+The mpv window behaves strangely

 ### Virtualenv or conda
 The fast remux binary doesn't run in a virtual environment, since the ffmpeg libraries used are not available.
 The ffmpeg blob could be used, if it would be on the /usr/bin path on the host system.
 Cross OS binary calls tend be a lot slower that in the native environment - so this software is limited to Linux (native or virtualized)